-Regarding company-specific news, earnings took the center stage over the past five trading days.
+Regarding company-specific news, quarterly earnings, strategic deals and deployments primarily took the center stage over the past five trading days.

 Recap of the Week’s Most Important Stories

-Non-GAAP earnings per share were $2.63 compared with $2.10 in the year-ago quarter.
-The bottom line beat the Zacks Consensus Estimate by 14 cents.
-Quarterly net sales were record high at $2,254 million compared with $1,957 million in the year-ago quarter, primarily driven by growth in both the segments.
-The top line exceeded the consensus estimate of $2,219 million.
-(Read more: Motorola Q4 Earnings Beat Estimates on Record Revenues)
+Non-GAAP earnings in the quarter were $1.49 per share compared with $1.28 in the year-ago quarter.
+The bottom line beat the Zacks Consensus Estimate by 24 cents.
+Quarterly net sales remained flat year over year at $1,655 million as growth in the Americas was offset by a decline in the international business.
+The top line exceeded the Zacks Consensus Estimate of $1,633 million.

-The following table shows the price movement of some of the major telecom stocks over the past week and during the past six months.
+The following table shows the price movement of some of the major telecom stocks over the past week and the six months.

-Over the past six months, SBA Communications Corporation has been the best performer with its stock appreciating 15.9% while Qualcomm declined the most with its shares falling 27.3%.
+Over the past six months, T-Mobile has been the best performer with its stock appreciating 17.2%, while CenturyLink was the biggest decliner with its stock falling 62%.

-Over the past six months, the Zacks Telecommunications Services industry has declined 1.3% while the S&P 500 fell 2.4%.
+Over the past six months, the Zacks Telecommunications Services industry declined 16.7%, while the S&P 500 recorded an average loss of 8.9%.

 What’s Next in the Telecom Space?